nathanaeldv/Mandelbrot-Inspired-Trend-Following-Trading-Strategy-on-the-S-P500/README.md

 6.2 Risk-Adjusted Profile

 The strategy exhibits:
-- smoother equity growth,
+- smoother equity growth
-- controlled downside risk,
+- controlled downside risk
-- implicit convexity with respect to volatility shocks.
+- implicit convexity with respect to volatility shocks

 It is not designed to outperform during pure bull markets, but rather to maximize risk-adjusted growth across full market cycles.